 On the basis of the evidence presented in this report, the Assessment concludes that RITS observed all of the relevant Principles in the Assessment period.
-The Bank nevertheless continues to work to ensure that the operations of RITS continue to meet international best practice.
-Consistent with this, Payments Policy Department have made recommendations in a number of areas, including:
+The Bank nevertheless continues to work to ensure that the operation of RITS meets international best practice on an ongoing basis.
+Consistent with this, Payments Policy Department has made recommendations in two areas: